mnahkies/docs.getdbt.com/website/docs/docs/cloud/visual-editor-interface.md

 <Lightbox src="/img/docs/dbt-cloud/visual-editor/edit-model.jpg" width="90%" title="Use the operator toolbar to perform different transformation operations." />

 Here the following operators are available:
-- **Table**: This represents a data table.
+- **Model**: This represents a data model.
 Use this to select the source table and the columns you want to include.
-There are no limits to the number of tables you're allowed to have in a session.
+There are no limits to the number of tables you can have in a session.
-- **Join**: Join two tables and configure the join conditions by selecting which columns to include from each table.
+- **Join**: Join two models and configure the join conditions by selecting which columns to include from each table.
 Requires two inputs.
 For example, you might want to join both tables using the 'ID' column found in both tables.
 - **Select**: Use this to 'select' specific columns from a table.
 - **Aggregate**: Allows you to perform aggregations like GROUP, SUM, AVG, COUNT, and so on.
 - **Formula**: Create new columns using custom SQL formulas.
 Use a built-in AI code generator to generate SQL by clicking the ? icon.
 For example, you can use the formula node to only extract the email domain and ask the AI code generator to help you write the SQL for that code extraction.